Soil water

 Another way of communicating soil water content is on a mass or volume basis.
 Direct measurements include gravimetric (θg) and volumetric water content (θv).
 The gravimetric method measures the mass of water in a given mass of oven-dry soil (g g-1).
 The mass of water is the difference in weight between the soil sample before and after drying it in an oven.
 The volumetric water instead indicates the volume of water contained in a given volume of dry soil.
 This is calculated by multiplying the gravimetric water content by the bulk density of the soil, assuming that the water density equals 1 g cm-3.
 It can be expressed as unitless decimals (cm3 cm-3), or as a percentage if multiplied by 100.
 Additionally, the thickness or depth of water in a soil layer is given as the soil water storage.
 This one is calculated by multiplying the volumetric water content by the depth of the soil layer (e.g., rooting depth).

 In agriculture a popular instrument to measure the volumetric water is called TDR (Time Domain Reflectometry).
 This device sends an electric signal through some metal probes of known length that are inserted into the soil, and measures the speed at which they travel.
-The time it takes the signal to go back and forth across the probe is proportional to the dielectrical constant of the soil, in drier soil it takes longer than under wetter conditions.
+The time it takes the signal to go back and forth across the probe is proportional to the dielectrical constant of the soil, in wet soil it takes longer than under dry conditions.
 The process is more complex than what is explained here, but the advantage of these devices over soil-drying methods is that they allow for instantly repeating measurements at the same location without disturbing the surface.
 In the golf industry TDRs include also electrical conductivity and temperature sensors that increase the level of detail for managers to take more accurate decisions.

 Soil water demonstration